A diffusion-based spatio-temporal extension of Gaussian Mat\'ern fields: Parameter interpretations and model properties

 \section{Parameter interpretations and model properties}

-In this section we discuss marginal spatial and temporal properties of DEMF$(\alpha_t, \alpha_s, \alpha_e)$.
-In order to simplify the exposition, we focus on the case when the spatial domain is $\mathbb{R}^2$ and the temporal domain is $\mathbb{R}$.
-In this case, the space-time spectrum of the solution $u(\mb s, t)$ to \eqref{eq:spde_general} is
+In this section we discuss marginal spatial and temporal properties of the diffusion-based model \eqref{eq:spde_general_nonfractional}.
+In order to simplify the exposition, we focus on the ordinary Mat\'ern covariance case when the spatial domain is $\cD= \mathbb{R}^d$.
+In this case, the space-time spectral density of the stationary solutions $u(\mb s, t)$ to \eqref{eq:spde_general} is